erees1/erees1.github.io/_posts/2019-12-12-segmentation.md

 title: Semantic Segmentation Without Deep Learning
 author: Edward Rees
 layout: post
 short_description: These days no one would dream about performing a segmentation task without using deep learning.
-However that is exactly what I set out to do in this project, to see how far you can get with a small dataset, random forests and no TensorFLow!
+However that is exactly what I set out to do in this project, to see how far you can get with a small dataset, random forests and no TensorFlow!
 ---

 <h2> Table of Contents </h2>